 TL;DR: Tethr has deployed a new set of machine learning categories on Coronavirus and launched a dashboard for our customers to follow customer mentions of COVID-19, and how those interactions are being handled by agents.
 Use it to identify which reps are using effort-reduction skills while tracking all of the operational indicators companies need to monitor during this pandemic.
-If you’d like to see this new capability in action, please request a demo.
+If you’d like to see this new capability in action and how it better customer service, please request a demo.

 Update: Data from our analysis of over one million phone calls related to COVID-19 has been highlighted in a recent post on Harvard Business Review.
 Check out the article here.

 Every corner of the enterprise is struggling to navigate the impact of COVID-19.
 Finance is grappling with tricky questions about cash management.
 HR is dealing with stark choices about furloughs and layoffs.
 Sales is trying to convince customers to continue to buy.
 The IT department is scrambling to support employees who lack the infrastructure and resources to be productive while they work from home.

 But perhaps no function is being hit as hard as customer service.
 Imagine being on the other end of the phone call with a customer asking for a bill payment extension or who suddenly lost their job and is struggling to figure out how to feed their family and make ends meet until the pandemic blows over.
 Now imagine putting that customer on hold to flag down your supervisor to ask for permission to grant this customer request…only to suddenly remember that you’re working from home and there’s nobody there to help you.

 A job that is tough under normal circumstances became exponentially harder, seemingly overnight.